 People with "dark skin” and “Europeans” are not separate and mutually exclusive groups.
 There has never been a time when Europeans were exclusively white people.
 Europe was never a culturally or racially isolated place.
 Europe has been connected through trade and politics with many different nations where the locals were black, and many countries within medieval and renaissance Europe had populations that were primarily darker skinned.
 In fact, if we trace European history back far enough (beyond the dark ages, before Christianity, before Rome, and so on) you can find a Europe that existed before white people- but not a Europe that existed before black people.
-There have been black fencing masters, black brigadier generals, black poets, black pirates, black composers and black musicians in renaissance Europe and during the colonization of the Americas.
-With February being Black History Month, I would like to dedicate this blog post to the often untold stories of some of the most amazing black figures from the medieval and renaissance era in Europe and the New World.

 Thomas- Alexander Dumas Many people are familiar with the famous tale, the Count of Monte Cristo, written by Alexandre Dumas (who also penned the Three Musketeers) but not many people know that the story was inspired by his father, the first person of colour to become a brigadier general, divisional general and the first general in chief of the French Army.
 During the French Revolution, Thomas- Alexander Dumas led a group of mixed-race swordsmen called the "Free Legion of Americans," or better known as their nickname the "Black Legion."
 He started his military career when he enlisted as a private at the age of 24 in 1786 in the Queen's Dragoons.
 In his sixteen years of service he quickly rose through the ranks and served in numerous military campaigns.
 In 2012, author Tom Reiss released a biography on Thomas- Alexander Dumas called The Black Count: Glory, Revolution, Betrayal, and the Real Count of Monet Cristo.